Solving Tips

 Finding Swordfish is more difficult than X-Wing and requires more systematic analysis:

-1 Select a candidate: Focus on one candidate (one of 1-9), preferably a number with fewer candidate positions.
+1 Choose a candidate: Focus on one candidate (one of 1-9), preferably a digit with fewer candidate positions.

-2 Find rows (or columns) with few candidates: Identify rows (or columns) where the candidate appears in only 2-3 cells.
+2 Find rows (or columns) with few candidate positions: Identify rows (or columns) where the candidate appears in only 2-3 cells.

-3 Find three-row combinations: Check if there are three rows whose candidates combined involve only three columns (each row can have 2 or 3 of these columns).
+3 Find three-row combinations: See if there are three rows where the candidates combined only involve three columns (each row can be in 2 or 3 of these three columns).

-4 Confirm Swordfish pattern: If such a three-row, three-column combination is found, a Swordfish pattern is formed.
+4 Confirm Swordfish pattern: If you find such a three-row-three-column combination, you've formed a Swordfish pattern.

 5 Execute elimination: Remove the candidate from other cells in the corresponding columns (or rows).